ebhrz/HDMap/README.md

   <br> The ordinal number of the lane line in the segmentation model
 * pole_class
   <br> The ordinal number of the pole in the segmentation model
+* vector
+  <br> Whether to generate the vectormap.
+Used by make_vector.py.
 * predict_func
   <br> This is the function name of the prediction function in file ***predict.py***.
 There are already two function ***get_predict_func_detectron*** and ***get_predict_func_mmlab***.
 One is for the pretrained models from Facebook and the other is for the models from MMLab.
 If you want to use your own models, please write your own prediction function, which is required to return a numpy array with the shape of W\*H. The value of each pixel is the segmentation class.
 For example an image with the size 3*3 and 3 types after the segmentation:
   <br>